top of page

 Authentic Connections, Authentic Healing, Radical Change

-Perhaps you're down or anxious - maybe you're unsure about the future of a relationship, or just feel that you aren't living the life you were meant to lead.
-Whatever your needs may be, I am here to offer support.
-Therapy is a process of growth and self-discovery, and helps us feel more heard and seen.
-In our sessions, we will connect with your inner resources and explore internal barriers that are no longer serving you in order to have more of what you want in your life.
+You may feel down or anxious.
+You might notice frequent worrying about relationships.
+You may using substances or alcohol to manage life's ups and downs.
+Or you may feel you aren't living your true life.
+Therapy is a process of growth and self-discovery and helps us feel more heard and seen.
+In our sessions, we will connect with your inner resources.
+We will explore old internal barriers that no longer serve you.
+The goal is to help you get more of what you want in your life.

 I provide therapy for adults.
 I enjoy working with a wide range of issues and concerns.
 The most commonly addressed concerns that I work with are: